adammurdoch/configuration-cache-incompatible-tasks/README.md

 # Configuration cache incompatible tasks

-This repository contains a Gradle build that shows how tasks from a plugin can be marked as incompatible with the configuration cache.
+This repository contains a Gradle build that demonstrates the APIs that can be used to mark tasks from a plugin as incompatible with the configuration cache.

 The build uses a plugin that defines 3 tasks that are incompatible with the configuration cache: